Heat-based circuits using quantum rectification: Introduction

-A functioning heat based computer requires a toolbox of versatile components which can be used to control the heat flow inside the computer.
-Many such components, such as transistors \cite{PhysRevLett.116.200601, PhysRevB.101.184510, PhysRevE.98.022118} and diodes \cite{poulsen2022dark, PhysRevB.98.035414, D_az_2021, PhysRevApplied.15.054050, PhysRevE.89.062109, PhysRevB.73.205415, PhysRevA.105.052605}, have been proposed.
+Functioning heat-based circuitry requires a toolbox of versatile components which can be used to control the heat flow inside the circuits.
+Many components, such as transistors \cite{PhysRevLett.116.200601,PhysRevB.101.184510,PhysRevE.98.022118} and diodes \cite{poulsen2022dark,PhysRevB.98.035414,D_az_2021,PhysRevApplied.15.054050,PhysRevE.89.062109,PhysRevB.73.205415,PRXQuantum.3.010323, PhysRevB.103.155434,Tesser_2022,PhysRevA.105.052605}, have been proposed.
 Most proposals study the component exposed directly to a temperature bias i.e. a transistor or diode coupled directly to thermal baths at either end.
-However, to achieve a heat-based computer, more complex circuits composed of multiple components are required.
+However, to achieve heat-based circuits, more complex combinations of multiple components are required.
 Many of these components rely on this proximity to the thermal baths, and therefore, they can not trivially be used in larger circuits.
 One popular circuit in classical electronics is the full wave bridge rectifier, which is a bridge consisting of four diodes \cite{patent}.
 The purpose of the full wave bridge rectifier is to convert an alternating current into a direct current such that the output voltage is of the same sign independent of the input voltage.

-Here, we study three different heat-based circuits as seen in Fig.~\ref{figure1}: a series configuration of diodes, a parallel configuration of diodes, and a diode bridge rectifier.
+Here, we study three different heat-based circuits as seen in Fig.~\ref{figure1}: a parallel configuration of diodes, a series configuration of diodes, and a diode bridge rectifier.
 All three circuits are comprised of harmonic oscillators and three-level quantum systems that can be operated as quantum rectifiers or diodes \cite{poulsen2022dark}.
 The general circuit setup is a heat source and a heat drain each coupled to a harmonic oscillator of equal frequency.
 These harmonic oscillators act as input and output filters setting the scale of the energy quanta of the heat current.
 The circuits are build up of components connecting the input and output harmonic oscillators.
 We show that the functionality of the components have added complexity when compared to a single component circuit.
 However, the functionality of the components is generally persistent across all three circuits, enabling their use as a heat-based alternative to their standard electronics counterparts.